 On-campus your go-to resource is the Davison Health Center.
 Staffed with nurses and doctors, you can schedule an appointment (STRONGLY preferred) or walk-in if you have an emergent need during business hours, and they are available by phone after hours.
 They can do basic tests and offer vaccines, prescriptions, and other services.
 They also have free cold/flu care packs that you can pick up!
 All visits and services will be billed directly to private and university-sponsored insurance.
 Services that cannot be charged to insurance will go directly to your student account.
 You should be offered the choice to have laboratory services billed to your student account rather than to insurance (called “client billing” at the Health Center).
 These student account charges will be labeled to protect confidentiality (i.e. STI tests will be billed to student account as “miscellaneous fee” from the Health Center).

 Off campus, and for more serious needs, Middlesex Hospital is right down the street from campus.
-If you need to go to the ER, heed these tips (from experience): Call Public Safety in addition to 911, and take a friend with you!
+If you need to go to the ER, heed these tips (from experience): Call Public Safety in addition to 911, take a friend with you, and be prepared for expensive ambulance fees (Wesleyan’s insurance covers a lot of the cost of a hospital visit, and there are free bed funds/financial support if you qualify, but a trip to the hospital can still get pretty pricey).

 If you are a student who has ongoing health needs, be sure to communicate with the Health Center and your class dean.
 They can be an invaluable resource.
 If your health might impact your participation or performance in the classroom, you should also contact the Disability Services Office to identify yourself, and plan to talk with your professors.
 In order for any sort of accommodations to be provided in class, official documentation must be on file with the University.
 Even if you’re not sure about what accommodations you want or need, get in touch with Dean Laura Patey, associate dean for student academic resources and the administrator of services for students with disabilities.
 She can help you determine what will help you and be a liaison to professors or ResLife.